ludovicm67/grafana-mongodb/src/README.md

 Remove any remaining comments before publishing as these may be displayed on Grafana.com -->

-# Mongodb
+# MongoDB

-Add support for mongo db
+Add support for MongoDB

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: